What Is a Call Premium?

 When a bond is called, the investor loses out any future income from that bond.
 In the example above, if a 10-year bond is redeemed after five years, the bondholder will receive no payments for the last five years of the bond’s term.
 To make matters worse, if the investor chooses to buy new bonds, they may not earn as much because interest rates are likely lower.

 To compensate investors for this potential loss of income, many bondholders will issue premium payments as a reward.
-The premium is usually the difference between the bond’s purchase price and the call price, but there are other considerations including how much time before the bond matures, and the overall conditions of the market.
+The premium is usually the difference between the bond’s purchase price and the call price.
+Still, there are other considerations, including the time until the bond matures, and the overall conditions of the market.

 How Call Premiums Work in Options

-Call premium is another term for the price of an option.
-When trading options, you are essentially buying contracts that allow you to purchase shares of a company at an agreed upon price, regardless of its price on the open market.
+The call premium is another term for the price of an option.
+When trading options, you are essentially buying contracts that allow you to purchase shares of a company at an agreed-upon price, regardless of its price on the open market.
 The call premium, in this case, is the price you pay to obtain this right.

 To illustrate this, let’s say you enter an agreement that gives you the right to buy 100 shares of Coca-Cola stock for $45 per share by June 1.
-This is the “strike price.”
+This $45 is the strike price.
 Let’s say shares of the company rise to $55, so you exercise the right to buy the shares at $45 per share.
 To have the right to execute this option, you must pay a premium to the seller.
 In this case, we’ll say the premium is $1 per share, or $100.
-So while you are able to buy $5,500 worth of Coca-Cola stock for $4,500, you must then pay $100 to the seller as a premium.
+So while you can buy $5,500 worth of Coca-Cola stock for $4,500, you must then pay $100 to the seller as a premium.

 The time value is equal to the premium minus the intrinsic value.
 Time value is generally higher when there is more time left before an option expires.